 Welcome back to our series about VA benefits for veterans in each of America’s 50 states!
 This week, we break down the ways our veterans can benefit from residency in California.
-Keeping reading to learn more about VA benefits in The Golden State.
+Keep reading to learn more about VA benefits in The Golden State.

 There are eight veterans’ homes throughout the state of California.
 They’re located in the following cities: